Amir ibn Fuhayra

-ʿĀmir ibn Fuhayra (Arabic: عامر بن فهيرة)(586–625) was a companion of the Islamic prophet Muhammad.
-He was also known by the kunya Abū ʿAmr.
+ʿĀmir ibn Fuhayra (Arabic: عامر بن فهيرة) (586–625) was a companion of the Islamic prophet Muhammad.
+He was also known by the kunya (teknonym) Abū ʿAmr.

 Background

 Of African ancestry, he was born a slave in the possession of the Azd tribe.
-Later he was owned by Al-Tufayl ibn Al-Harith, the stepson of Abu Bakr, who was also a member of this tribe but probably younger than Amir.
+Later he was owned by Al-Tufayl ibn Al-Harith, the stepson of the Rashidun caliph Abu Bakr, who was also a member of this tribe but probably younger than Amir.

 He became a Muslim in Mecca before 614.
 From 614 he was tortured in Mecca in an attempt to force him to recant his faith.
 His persecutor is not directly named; but the persecution stopped when Abu Bakr bought him from Al-Tufayl and manumitted him.
 As was usual for freed slaves, Amir remained in Abu Bakr's service and had the special care of grazing his milking ewe.